plone/training/mastering-plone/dexterity_reference.rst

     export default HistoryWidget;

+Keeping this example as simple as possible we skipped the localization.
+Please see Volto documentation for details.

-Register this widget for the backend field of your choice in your **apps** configuration.
+Register this widget for the backend field of your choice in your **apps** configuration :file:`config.js`.
+The following config code registers the custom Plone *HistoryWidget* for Plone Classic fields with widget "history_widget".

 ..  code-block:: js
     :linenos:
-    :emphasize-lines: 20-22
+    :emphasize-lines: 17

     /**
     * Add your config changes here.